choutos/blogue-src/content/curriculum_for_self_learning.md

 Another method I use is splitting courses or book chapters in small sessions or projects of ~1-3 hours.
 In this way I have more manageable chunks of work and I am more willing to start something new.
 This also helps with the previous step of combining different resources.<br/><br/>
 You can use whatever you want to keep track of your progress.
 Personally I have a board in Trello to have a quick overview of my progress, check what is pending and quickly find something to work on next.
 My workflow is quite simple:

-1. I add interesting content I find to my 'Backlog'.
+1. Every time I find interesting content, I added either to my Zotero library or directly to my 'Backlog' in Trello.
 2. Then I create small pieces of work based on the resources from step 1, and put them in the 'To Do' column.
 Ideally they should take between 1 and 3 hours to finish.
 If it takes longer, chances are that I will not pick the task soon and will be in 'To Do' for a long time.
 3. Now I just have to pick an item from 'To Do', transition it to 'In Progress', work on it and finally move it to 'Done' (and celebrate!)